You can find a summary of the main points of the UT Language Policy below.

 - Inclusion is the guiding principle in communication on campus.
 When communicating with non-Dutch employees or students, the official language should be English.
 In the case of communication between Dutch employees or students only, the choice of language is up to those present.

-- Formal communication with students and staff is to take place in English.
+- Formal communication with students and staff is to take place in English at least.

 - Individual customer contact takes place in the language chosen by the persons or parties involved, taking into account the principle of inclusiveness.